UPC/ravada/docs/docs/pci_passthrough.rst

 Requirements
 ------------

-* A NVidia GPU
+* One or more NVidia GPUs
 * A properly configured kernel along with a recent version of qemu.
-We were successful with Ubuntu 20.04.
+We were successful with Ubuntu 20.04 with kernel 5.8.
+* Ravada version 2.0.
+It is currently labelled as *alpha* but it is being used in production in our own servers.

 Hardware Identification
 -----------------------